Portable 12-Volt Refrigerator Guide For 2019

 If you want to install your Dometic CFX portable refrigerator in 'tight' quarters and need a way to access it, the CFX slide is the answer.

-You can install your CFX refrigerator freezer on the base of the slide, either via the supplied straps or by using screws into the bottom of the fridge.
+Connect it either via the supplied straps or by using screws into the bottom of the fridge.

 Each size slide fits two different sizes of CFX portable fridge freezers.